-Supplemental diesel fuel additives are not recommended and is due to potential damage to the fuel system or the engine.
-Your fuel supplier or the fuel manufacturer will add the appropriate supplemental diesel fuel additives.
+Supplemental diesel fuel additives are not generally recommended, This recommendation is due to potential damage to the fuel system or the engine.

 Perkins recognizes the fact that additives may be required in some special circumstances.
-Fuel additives need to be used with caution.
+Fuel additives must be used with caution.
 Contact your fuel supplier for those circumstances when fuel additives are required.
 Your fuel supplier can recommend the appropriate fuel additive and the correct level of treatment.

 Note: For the best results, your fuel supplier should treat the fuel when additives are required.
-The treated fuel must meet the requirements that are stated in table 12.
+The treated fuel must meet the requirements that are stated in table 5.